mantidproject/dockerfiles/mantid/README.md

 ### Nightly

 This should mainly be done by Jenkins, but if for some reason it must be done manually follow these steps (this assumes you are using Bash):

 1. Download the binary from the nightly build you want to package, place it in this directory (the one with the `*.Dockerfile`s).
 2. Load the build helpers: `. build_helpers.sh`
 3. Build the image: `build_image [dockerfile] [tag] [package file] [path additions]`
   - `[dockerfile]` is the Dockerfile used to build the image, it should be one from this directory
   - `[tag]` is the tag to apply to the image, this should follow the format described in the section above
   - `[package file]` is the filename of the package you downloaded in step 1
   - `[path additions]` is a list of paths to add to the `PATH` environment variable, this should be set according to the target OS and nightly type

-The `jenkins_build_nightly.sh` script can be inspected to see how this should work automatically, this should be enough to give you some hints if anything is unclear.
+The `jenkins_build_nightly.sh` script can be inspected to see how this should work automatically.
+This script should be enough to give you some hints if anything is unclear.